 What If You Already Have Hearing Loss?

-If you’re concerned that you may experiencing exercise induced hearing loss, it may be time to seek council from a medical professional.
+If you’re concerned that you may experiencing exercise induced hearing loss, it may be time to seek counsel from a medical professional.
 Your doctor will be able to identify if exercise was truly the root cause of your hearing loss, as well as what type of hearing loss you may have.

 With you have your diagnosis in hand, you may start looking for a way to treat your hearing loss.
 Advanced Affordable Hearing helps people to hear better at a price they can afford.
 How?
 By pre-programming our hearing aids to the most common hearing losses, we’re able to keep our prices low.